nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_design.md

 What is the scope of the Access Record Structured capability?

-<span class="label label-info">DECISION</span> Initially the Access Record Structured capability will return a patient’s medications and allergies using the following FHIR&reg; profiles:
+<span class="label label-info">DECISION</span> Initially the Access Record Structured capability will return a patient’s medications,  allergies and test results using the following FHIR&reg; profiles:

  - AllergyIntolerance
  - Medication
  - Medication Statement
  - Medication Request
+ - Observation
+ - Specimen
+ - DiagnosticReport
+ - ProcedureRequest
  - Administrative profiles to support the above, as defined by the Foundations capability pack

 {% include roadmap.html content="The scope of the capability is under review and clinical items such as Immunisations are likely to be included at a later stage." %}

 ## FHIR profiles version ##
 <span class="label label-info">DECISION</span> Standard for Trial Use 3 (STU3) is the version of FHIR which will be adopted for the Access Record Structured clinical profiles.
 A decision was taken to uplift the profiles from the previous DSTU2 version for the following reasons:

  - STU3 is widely being adopted in the UK interoperability community
  - there are many breaking changes between DSTU2 and STU3
  - no supplier development had started on the previous DSTU2 versions
  - the STU3 profiles offer additional clinical value

 ## Access Record Structured API definition ##
 <span class="label label-info">DECISION</span> A review of the historic Access Record Structured maturity model has been completed.
 The following changes relating to the API have been agreed and the relevant implementation guidance applied throughout the Access Record Structured specification:

  - the Access Record Structured clinical resources will be carried in a separate API message to the Access Record HTML resources
  - API filtering will be introduced
  - further filtering at the consumer end will be advocated (appropriate to the consumer need)
  - consumers will be guided to return data for the patient in one (or few) round trips

 {% include roadmap.html content="A RESTful model is still being considered.
 However, this has been removed from the short-term roadmap to allow time to evaluate the business need during the pilots." %}

 ## API search/filter parameters ##